 - SPIS – seller property information statement.
 A statement completed by a seller.
 It is not a mandatory form.
 Ask your salesperson or broker about this form.

-2. How do I know if I am working with a person registered under the REBBA 2002?
+2. How do I know if I am working with a person registered with RECO?

 Visit our Look Up a Salesperson or Brokerage Search where you may search for registrants.

 3. Must I sign a representation agreement with a brokerage/salesperson?

 No. A brokerage (usually through their representative) is obligated to provide you with a written agreement outlining real estate services being provided, any fees, etc. that is signed by the brokerage and presented to you for acceptance and signature.
 You are not obligated to sign this agreement if you do not wish to.
 You may also ask the brokerage to make changes to the agreement before signing it.

 4. Does a brokerage/salesperson have to provide service to me?

 No. Only if they have agreed to do so.
 A brokerage may choose not to provide service to you (i.e. show you homes).

 5. Is there a maximum or minimum time frame for a written representation agreement?

 No. There is no minimum or maximum time frame; however, if the agreement is for more than six months in duration, the expiry date must be initialed.

 6. Can I limit a representation agreement to a particular property or city?